 - Check in regularly with an assigned probation officer.

 It is important to note that an assault such as sexual assault cannot result in a probation sentence because of the nature of the crime.

-Defenses To Aggravated Assault In Texas
+Defenses to Aggravated Assault with a Deadly Weapon in Texas